ghc-proposals/ghc-proposals/proposals/0000-namespace-specified-imports.rst

 * ``data`` may be followed by a data constructor name or a variable name (with the latter including record selectors, in particular).

+* Where a parent type constructor or class is exported together with its children, any namespace specifier on an individual import/export item will apply only to the parent; the children are unrestricted.
+For example, ``import M (type T(..))`` imports both ``T`` in the type namespace and any children in either namespace.

+* ``import M (data D(..))`` is syntactically valid, but not useful, as it is not currently possible for identifiers in the data namespace to have children.
+  (We might imagine changing this e.g. for pattern synonym record fields, but doing so is outside the scope of this proposal.)

 Deprecate use of ``pattern`` in import/export lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~